 Pine Cone Point in Perthshire

 We set off, following the familiar path through the tunnel and along the river Braan (looking out for dippers) until we reached a fork in the trail and kept right.
 This is where our walk started to differ from previous visits, we never walk up this way as it’s further away from the water.
+It felt strange to hear the river but not see it.

 With Ossian’s Hall straight ahead we carried on until the trail forks once more and we kept to the right.
 It felt really weird because this is the way that the Dude and I would normally follow back to the car, passing the totum pole.

 It’s here that the path starts to zig-zag and it’s gentle slope carried us up above the tree line, offering some super views.
 There has clearly been alot of work taken place here in the passed few years as large tree stumps are left for nature and new growth of next generation firs pop up along this route.
+This is a real safe haven for butterflies, we saw nearly thirty along this path.
+A mixture of Red Admirals, Orange Tips and Small Tortoiseshell too.

 One last zig.
 Or maybe it’s a zag off to the right at the top and the path levels outs and we were, once more, in amongst the trees.